dortania/Getting-Started-With-ACPI/Universal/awac.md

 ## What this SSDT does

-The purpose of SSDT-AWAC/RTC0 is to fix the system clocks found on newer hardware, maily found in the following:
+The purpose of SSDT-AWAC/RTC0 is to fix the system clocks found on newer hardware, mainly found in the following:

 * B360
 * B365